John Findlow, Private R/367253, 62nd Re-mount Sqdn., Army Service Corps

 Whilst serving in England, John had a serious accident; family anecdotes suggest he was kicked in the head by a mule.
 He was taken to York Military Hospital for treatment, but died from his injuries on 16 April 1918.
 His name was recorded in the national GRO death index as ‘John Tindlow’.

-John’s funeral was reported in the Macclesfield Times on 26 April 1918:
+A report of John’s funeral, which took place on 20 April, was printed in the Macclesfield Times on 26 April 1918:

 The funeral took place at Macclesfield this week of Pte J Findlow, whose father resides in Parsonage Street.
 Pte Findlow, who was 41 years of age, met with an accident while training in England and died at the Military Hospital, York.
 The funeral service was conducted by Mr N B Storey, Mill Street Mission, with which the deceased was formerly connected.
 On Sunday night Mr Storey made appropriate reference to Pte Findlow.